 Taking kids to the bush and telling stories. - Ian Dhagapan

-The songs, dances and stories of Yolngu culture live in the Yolngu people, in the land that has been their home for tens of thousands of years.
-The continuity of that culture through intergenerational knowledge transfer ensures that young people grow up with a strong sense of who they are and that old people have an opportunity to fulfil their responsibility to teach their children.
+The songs, dances and stories of Yolngu culture live in the Yolngu people and in the land that has been their home for tens of thousands of years.
+This culture continues through the transfer of knowledge between generations.
+This ensures that young people grow up with a strong sense of who they are, and that old people have an opportunity to fulfil their responsibility to teach their children.

 Yolngu people continue to teach younger generations on Country today.
 Learning about culture remains central to growing up and knowing who we are.
 The opportunity for young people to learn from their family and Elders is integral to ensuring intergenerational transfers of knowledge.
 Through learning ‘two ways’, young people are able to continue to practice the ceremony, songs, stories and connection to Country that has existed in their part of the world for thousands of years.